Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 - The Linux kernel auto-discovers 1-Wire temperature sensors on startup.

-- You can connect different types of sensors to the same bus.
+- The Linux kernel accepts multiple types of sensors on the same bus.

 - Kernel supported 1-Wire temperature sensor types are:
   - DS18B20     ±0.5°C accuracy from -10°C to +85°C